Customise Consent Preferences

 Optical Transducers

-Optical transducers convert light into electrical signals or vice versa, enabling their use in optical communication, imaging systems, and sensors.
+Optical transducers convert light into electrical signals or vice versa, enabling optical communication, imaging systems, and sensors.

 • Photodiodes (used in fiber-optic communication).